RuneSchool/RuneSchool.github.io/_posts/2024-4-30-rune-frequency.md

 | 31    | ᚦ                  | 0.36%            |
 | 32    | ᛠ                  | 0.09%            |

 Weighted means that the frequency of the word is taken into account.
+This data will reflect how often you will see runes in a novel, for example.

 `python script.py --weighted --v --shortcuts`